NagiosEnterprises/nrpe/README.SSL.md

 key generated.

 The NRPE configuration file has added new SSL/TLS options.
-The defaults currently will allow old check_nrpe clients to continue to connect to the nrpe daemon, but can report on "old style" connections, or enforce more secure communication as your migration progresses.
+The defaults currently will allow old check_nrpe plugins to continue to connect to the nrpe daemon, but can report on "old style" connections, or enforce more secure communication as your migration progresses.
 The new options are in the "SSL/TLS OPTIONS" section of